nand0l/amazon-api-gateway-url-shortener/README.md

 ```

 #### Choose options
-You can choose the default for all options except *GithubRepository* and **
+You can choose the default for all options except *GithubRepository* and *Github Personal access token*

 ```bash
 ## The name of the CloudFormation stack